Udyr Build Guide by MetaSolaray

-This lost tempo can mean a loss in your ability to influence the early game.
-To accommodate for these weaknesses, make sure you have proper vision around your Blue side to see any potential invades.
+Some enemy champions will attempt to invade you, but with vision you can call your teammates to rotate or even just go fight him yourself.
 If possible, catch the enemy jungler in your jungle with your team for free double buffs, if this is impossible due to lane priority then you’ll want to vertical jungle.

-In review, the best clear paths are the ones that avoid miminal backtracking.
+In review, the best clear paths are the ones that avoid minimal backtracking.
 Often times the worst thing you can be doing is nothing at all.
-Test out the provided clear paths, and take an honest review of your play-style accordingly.
 Aggressive players should favor Red buff starts and starting the snowball early.

 More passive players can route the Blue buff start and begin the train with proper map control.
 While learning jungle make sure to use the new small camp timers to help you learn how to optimize your clears.